Commercial Roofing Specialists

 THERMOPLASTIC POLYOLEFIN (TPO)

 Thermoplastic Polyolefin is a single-ply reflective roofing membrane made from polymerizing together polyprophylene and ethylene-propylene rubber.
 It is typically installed in a fully adhered or mechanically attached system, allowing the white membrane to remain exposed throughout the life of the roof.

 - Easy to maintain

-- Light colored roof that reflects the sun’s energy, can assist in the reduction of a building’s cooling costs
+- Light coloured roof that reflects the sun’s energy, can assist in the reduction of a building’s cooling costs

 - Material is available in a variety of different sizes and thicknesses